itmammoth/bon-voyage.vim/README.md

 Run vim without any arguments.

     $ cd any_directory
+    $ vim

+#### Using cargo

+You can split source into multiple files as cargos for reusing in any directories.
+Create cargo files in `~/.bon-voyage/cargos`

+    " ~/.bon-voyage/cargos/ide.vim
+    if has('gui_running')
+      set columns=190 lines=70
+    endif
+    NERDTree

+    " ~/.bon-voyage/cargos/javascript.vim
+    set ts=4 sw=4 sts=4

+Create `.bon-voyage.vim` in a directory, then load the cargos with `BonVoyageLoad` command.

+    " the_javascript_project/.bon-voyage.vim
+    BonVoyageLoad 'ide'
+    BonVoyageLoad 'javascript'

+Run vim in the directory without any arguments.

+    $ cd the_javascript_project
     $ gvim

 # Configuration

 #### g:bonvoyage_filename

 Set the filename to be sourced on starting vim.
 `default: ".bon-voyage.vim"`

     e.x.)
     let g:bonvoyage_filename = '.bv.vim'

+#### g:bonvoyage_cargo_dir

+Set cargos directory.
+`default: "~/.bon-voyage/cargos"`

+    e.x.)
+    let g:bonvoyage_cargo_dir = '~/.dotfiles/vim/bon-voyage/cargos'

 # Contribution